FourthState/plasma-mvp-rootchain/README.md

 ### Running
-The first migration file `1_initial_migration` deploys the `PriorityQueue` library, while the second one `2_deploy_rootchain` actually deploys the `RootChain` contract.
+The first migration file `1_initial_migration` deploys the `PriorityQueue` library and links it to the `RootChain` contract, while the second one `2_deploy_rootchain` finally makes the deployment.
 Ethereum requires libraries to already be deployed prior to be used by other contracts.

 If you encounter problems, make sure your local test rpc (e.g. [ganache](https://github.com/trufflesuite/ganache-core)) has the same network id as the contract's json from the `build` folder.